 Here are some specific times where proofreading services would be a good idea:

-a.
-If you write multiple rough drafts, select the “last” rough draft to be the one that you proofread carefully.
+- If you write multiple rough drafts, select the “last” rough draft to be the one that you proofread carefully.

-b.
-You could proofread each sentence after writing it, or you could wait until you finish a whole paragraph and then go back and proofread the entire paragraph.
+- You could proofread each sentence after writing it, or you could wait until you finish a whole paragraph and then go back and proofread the entire paragraph.

-c.
-Each time you edit or add any words to your paper, (even if it is only one or two words), check over the revised part to make sure that it is correct.
+- Each time you edit or add any words to your paper, (even if it is only one or two words), check over the revised part to make sure that it is correct.

-d.
-Most importantly, however, be sure to proofread your entire paper just before you print it out.
+- Most importantly, however, be sure to proofread your entire paper just before you print it out.
 Proofreading your whole paper carefully should always be the very last thing you do before printing out the final draft.
 Remember to double-check any last-minute changes for correctness before you print out the final version of your paper.

-How do I proofread my paper?
+Proofreading Techniques: How do I proofread my paper?

-Here is a summary of some of the more famous “tried-and-true” techniques for professional proofreading your paper:
+Here is a summary of some of the more famous “tried-and-true” professional proofreading techniques for your paper:

 Take a break before proofreading your paper.
 After some “down time” of rest or doing other activities, then come back to your paper and begin proofreading it.
 You’ll be more refreshed and better able to catch your errors.